-We see that in communication and recipient computation, OMR2 is better than any other scheme with retrieval functionality, thereby making it attractive for recipients that are limited in bandwidth, computation speed, or energy.
+Moreover, we see that in communication and recipient computation, OMRp1 is better than any other scheme with retrieval functionality, thereby making it attractive for recipients that are limited in bandwidth, computation speed, or energy.
 Moreover, it does so while providing the strongest form of security, and under the least assumptions, matched only by simple linear scans (full scan for retrieval, or ZIP-307 for detection) whose communication and recipient computation costs are higher by orders of magnitude.
-OMR3 is inferior for this problem size, but as seen below, shines for larger N.
+OMRp2 is inferior for this problem size, but as seen below, shines for larger N.

 Retrieval Scaling with #Messages.
-Fig. 3 evaluates how the recipient's total cost of retrieval scales with increasing bulletin size N, keeping constant the number $\bar{k} = 50$ of messages intended for the recipient.
+Fig. 3 evaluates how the recipient's total cost of retrieval scales with increasing bulletin size N, keeping the number of messages intended for the recipient \bar{k} constant.
 Only retrieval schemes are included.

-As can be seen, our scheme OMR2 outperforms all prior constructions starting at moderate bulletin sizes, in both digest size (for $N > 5 \cdot 10^5$) and recipient computation time (for $N > 3 \cdot 10^4$).
+As can be seen, our scheme OMRp1 outperforms all prior constructions starting, in both digest size (for $N \ge 2 \cdot 10^5$) and recipient computation time (for $N \ge 8 \cdot 10^4$).